 Each of the four residential blocks has reaped the benefits of being constructed with structural steelwork.
-Cost, efficiency and speed of construction were all important considerations when the choice of framing material was made.
+Cost, efficiency and speed of construction were all important considerations when the choice of framing material was made, solution because there are many old limestone mine workings beneath this part of Walsall."

 "We looked at all materials, including concrete and timber," says Clive Jessup, Director of contractor and developer Jessup Build Develop.
 "But after consideration we decided that steel met all of our needs, especially the speed of construction, as the first phase had to meet a tight deadline.
 "We also needed a lightweight framing